 This fig galette recipe combines creamy goat cheese, juicy figs, caramelized shallots, and kicky za’atar all tucked into flaky pastry.
 Drizzled with golden honey, they make a special savory-sweet appetizer for late summer and early fall.

 These little savory-sweet fig galettes were inspired by a favorite dessert from TBG archives: goat cheese honey ice cream with za'atar roasted figs. The recipe came from my friend Kimberley's beautiful cookbook Vibrant Food and is a reader favorite here on the site!
 I wanted to capture those flavors in a more substantial form, so I layered the ingredients into flaky pastry.

 Caramelized shallot forms a savory base topped with creamy fresh goat cheese and sweet figs, all drizzled with honey and za'atar.
 Against a shatteringly crisp crust, these little pastries make a stunning late summer snack.

-I'm a big fan of galettes and rustic tarts.
+I'm a big fan of galettes.
 They're as satisfying as pie without having to wrestle dough into a dish.
 You can bake them in any size or shape you like, and fill them with sweet or savory flavors.
 I've made many different galettes over the years, some with wheat dough and some with gluten-free pie crust.

 Ingredients and Substitution Suggestions:

 - Flaky pie pastry is key.
 Depending on dietary preference, make these with my ultra-flaky wheat pie crust, gluten-free pie crust, or paleo pie crust.
 Whichever recipe you choose, you'll want to use delicious Vermont Creamery cultured butter for the best flavor.

 - Shallots caramelized in Vermont Creamery butter form a savory base.
 If you don't have shallots, feel free to use onions of any color.